 Lillian belongs in the discussion of best domestic syrahs with the likes of Cayuse, Saxum and Sine Qua Non.

-The wine is available via the mailing list and current vintages run about $75.
+The wine is available via the web site once a year and current vintages run about $75.
+I recently blogged about Lillian forgoing their mailing list.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.